hybridsjs/hybrids/docs/store/usage.md

 html`<my-element user="1"></my-element>`;
 ```

-#### Cache
+#### Rendering in-between state

-The significant difference between using the `store.get()` method directly and the factory for properties, which set the `id` option is a unique behavior for returning the last resolved value when identifier changes.
+The significant difference between using the `store.get()` method directly and the factory, which have the `id` option is a unique behavior for returning the last resolved value when identifier changes.
 The get method always returns the data according to the current state of the model.
 However, if the `id` option is set for enumerable or listing definition, the factory caches the last value of the property, until the next value is ready.
 In the meantime, guards return a state of the next value.
 It means, that it returns the old value, but in the pending state, rather than an empty placeholder for the new value:

 ```javascript
 import { User } from "./models.js";